Dr. John Badylak, M.D.

 National Comparison by Procedure

 Dr. John Badylak is a board-certified orthopedic surgeon practicing in Madison, Wisconsin.
-Dr. Badylak has completed 19 knee replacements (#117 in Wisconsin), 14 shoulder replacements, and 12 hip replacements, totaling 45 Medicare-verified procedures.
+A Medicare provider since 2006, Dr. Badylak has performed 13 Medicare-verified hip replacements (#100 in Wisconsin) and 11 knee replacements, for a combined total of 24 procedures.

-Dr. Badylak's 19 knee replacement procedures is below the national average of 45 among 6,720 surgeons.
+Dr. Badylak's 13 hip replacement procedures is below the national average of 36 among 4,532 surgeons.
 Medicare data captures roughly a third of all joint replacements, so actual volume is likely higher.

 Verified Medicare Cases